zahidhasanemran/enterprise-system/README.md

 1. **Generate Code:**

-   - Description of the feature.
+   - It can generate code based on user requirements

 2. **General Chat:**

-   - Description of the feature.
+   - Anyone can chat to learn anything

 3. **Image Generation:**
-   - Description of the feature.
+   - Provide description and generate image

 ## Installation